Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the linear stretch map

-In this section we consider the Gr\"otzsch type minimization of the mean distortion of maps defined on quadrilaterals following the result of Feng-Hu-Shen \cite{FHS} Theorem~1.
-More precisely, for $k,\ell>0$ and $n\in\R$, we consider the rectangle
+In this section, we consider the Gr\"otzsch-type minimization problem of the mean distortion of maps between quadrilaterals, following the framework of Feng, Hu, and Shen \cite{FHS}.
+Let $k,\ell>0$ and $n\in\R$ be fixed, and consider the rectangle